History: Chinese Solar Manufacturing

-In the dawn of the solar era, American ingenuity birthed the silicon PV cell.
-But despite this groundbreaking invention by Daryl Chapin, Calvin Fuller, and Gerald Pearson at Bell Labs in 1954, the United States finds itself marginalized in the modern solar manufacturing landscape.
+Since the beginning of the solar era, American ingenuity birthed the silicon PV cell.
+But despite this groundbreaking invention by Daryl Chapin, Calvin Fuller, and Gerald Pearson at Bell Labs in 1954, the United States finds itself marginalized in modern solar manufacturing.
 How did China come to dominate the solar PV manufacturing market that originated in the U.S.?

-The journey of the silicon solar cell from its American origins to China’s dominance unveils a tale of missed opportunities and strategic shifts.
+The journey of the silicon solar cell from its American origins to China’s dominance comes down to missed opportunities and strategic shifts.
 While the U.S. made early strides with solar technology, particularly during the oil crisis of the 1970s, the subsequent rise of Chinese manufacturing prowess gradually eclipsed American influence.

 SolarWorld and the Battle for American Solar Manufacturing